Skip to main content

 This connection between what you eat and your hormonal balance is not abstract science; it has tangible consequences.
 The symptoms often associated with hormonal imbalances ∞ fatigue, brain fog, low libido, or mood disturbances ∞ can be linked back to the amount of bioavailable hormones circulating in your system.

-By understanding that your are a primary lever for influencing liver function and, consequently, SHBG levels, you gain a powerful tool.
+By understanding that your dietary patterns are a primary lever for influencing liver function and, consequently, SHBG levels, you gain a powerful tool.
 You can begin to see your food choices as a form of biological communication, a way to send precise instructions to your endocrine system.
 This perspective shifts the focus from passive acceptance of symptoms to a proactive strategy for optimizing your internal biochemistry and overall well-being.

 Intermediate